marioortizmanero/speedbumpapp.com/content/en/blog/wrong-marketing/index.md

 No regrets about learning marketing (it's insane how much I've learned -- I love it), but it hasn't helped me know whether to continue working on SpeedBump.
 But I've realized I was asking myself the wrong thing.

 It should be: "does this make for a good enough business?".
 Even if that wasn't the case, I'd keep SpeedBump as a side project just because it's so fun and useful.
 But my goal after all is to make a living.
 Coming next: how to do that.
 Might take another while.

+sources:
+- money mind unfiltered for tiktoks
+- seoroast for seo